muter-mutation-testing/muter/README.md

 You can view the list of available mutation operators [here](https://github.com/SeanROlszewski/muter/blob/master/Docs/mutation_operators.md).

-**NOTE**: Muter will always clean up after itself, so there's no need worry about leftover bugs.
-Muter always backs code up prior to making modifications to it.
+**NOTE**: Muter will always clean up after itself, so there's no need worry about it leaving bugs in your code.
+In fact, it does all of its work on a complete copy of your code base.

 ### Mutation Score
 A **mutation score** is provided at the end of every run of Muter.
 The score is the ratio of the number of mutants your test suite caught versus the total number of mutants introduced.